 What do our pups love the most?

-- spinach and kale mixed with a little coconut oil
+- spinach and kale blended with bone broth

 - chicken liver

 - raspberries as long as they're crushed really well